Bistability of travelling waves and wave-pinning states in a mass-conserved reaction-diffusion system: From bifurcations to implications for actin waves: Introduction

-Among the experimental observations, we find rhythmic waves of protrusion on a cell edge (Fig 1 in \cite{giannone2004periodic}), lateral waves along a cell edge (Fig 1 in \cite{barnhart2017adhesion} and kymographs in \cite{dobereiner2006lateral}), interconversion of travelling and standing waves along cell diameter (Fig 1 in \cite{wu2013calcium}) and waves on the cell cortex (Fig 1 in \cite{yang2018rhythmicity}).
-Mechanisms proposed vary, but the presence of these dynamic events appears to be ubiquitous.
+While F-actin assembly is typically downstream of Rho-GTPases (such as Rac or Rho), in some cases, there is also evidence for negative feedback from F-actin to the GTPase (e.g. by recruiting a ``GAP'', an effector that causes inactivation of the GTPase).
+Broadly, the dual interactions between GTPases and F-actin result in a variety of ``exotic'' dynamic patterns collectively known as ``actin waves''~\cite{Arai2010,barnhart2017adhesion,Bement2015,bernitt2017fronts,beta2017intracellular,dobereiner2006lateral,gerisch2009self,giannone2004periodic,Landino2021,Michaud2021,vicker_f_actin_2002}.
+Among the experimental observations, we find rhythmic waves of F-actin and protrusion of the cell edge (Fig.\ 1 in~\cite{giannone2004periodic}), lateral waves along a cell edge (Fig.\ 1 in~\cite{barnhart2017adhesion} and space-time plots in~\cite{dobereiner2006lateral}), interconversion of travelling and standing waves along a cell diameter (Fig.\ 1 in~\cite{wu2013calcium}) and waves on the cell cortex (Fig.\ 1 in~\cite{yang2018rhythmicity}).
+The presence of these dynamic events appears to be ubiquitous, while the proposed underlying mechanisms vary.
+A rich collection of experimental, theoretical, and joint experiment-modelling literature is dedicated to exploring such phenomena~\cite{Allard2013,bement2024patterning,beta2023actin,inagaki2017actin}.

-Many of the mathematical models in the literature are studied by numerical simulations, and predictions are compared to experimental observations.
-(See reviews in \cite{Allard2013,beta2023actin,inagaki2017actin}).
-The challenge with purely numerical studies is that they can miss important regimes of the emergence of patterns, given that the parameter space to explore is often very large.
-While qualitative resemblance to observations is used to provide support for such models, it can also be difficult to understand how patterns emerge, interact, coexist, or affect each other's stability \cite{Yochelis2022}.
-Quite often, detailed models are also relatively complex \cite{Arai2010,PoncedeLeon2021,doubrovinski2011cell}, so that tools of dynamical systems and partial differential equations (PDEs) are not readily usable for their analysis.

-In previous work by Holmes et al.\ \cite{Holmes2012}, a relatively simple model, consisting of three PDEs (for active and inactive GTPases, and actin) was proposed.
-Through time-dependent simulations, they revealed many types of spatio-temporal patterns including wave-pinning (polarized states), travelling and standing wave solutions.
-Tuning the negative feedback from F-actin onto the active GTPase led to the emergence of these different solutions.
-This insight will prove useful in our analysis.

-Other properties of the model given in \cite{Holmes2012} were subsequently explored \cite{Liu2021,Mata2013} by linear stability analysis (LSA) and a shortcut method (``Local Perturbation Analysis'', LPA) for finding interesting parameter regimes \cite{holmes2015local}.
-However, while LPA and LSA can help with some basic preliminary investigation of the emergence of patterns from a homogeneous steady state (HSS), they cannot inform us about the rich variety of emergent spatio-temporal behaviours, their stability, and coexistence.
-For this, a full PDE bifurcation analysis proves much more informative.
-The purpose of this paper is to apply such methods to a model for actin waves.